mkeras/EmbeddedSparkplugNode/README.md

 ## Notes
-- This library has not yet been thoroughly tested, it can be considered alpha.
-I'm still fairly green to C programming.
+- This library has not yet been thoroughly tested, it can be considered alpha, and is currently just a hobby project.
 Any feedback for bugs, suggestions, etc is appreciated.
 - As noted in the overview, this library contains all the components to operate an edge of network node, but will need to be combined with an appropriate MQTT client library by the user.
 A full demonstration of this will be added to the example Arduino sketches in the near future.
 - Sparkplug B, MQTT, and other related terms are trademarks of their respective owners.
 Any use of these terms in this project is for descriptive purposes only and does not imply any endorsement or affiliation.
 - The current purpose of this library is to provide an open-source implementation of the Sparkplug B MQTT payload standard for hobbyist, educational and development uses.